Shjpr9/xWeek/README.md

 xWeek uses a web-based gui to take user input and show the calendar.
 The user can add, modify and remove tasks manually from the gui.

 # Technical Stack
-xWeek uses typescript and express for the backend and it uses react for the gui.
+xWeek uses Typescript and Express for the backend and it uses react for the gui.

 # Usage
-`npm run dev` - runs a dev server that refreshes files immediately when they are edited `npm run build` - exports the project's file to a `out` directory that can be served via nginx
+`npm run dev` - runs a dev server that refreshes files immediately when they are edited

+`npm run build` - exports the project's file to a `out` directory that can be served via nginx